yadavprakash/terraform-digitalocean-monitoring/README.md

 - This module currently does not provide any outputs.

 # Examples
-For detailed examples on how to use this module, please refer to the '[example](https://github.com/opsstation/terraform-digitalocean-monitoring/tree/master/_examples)' directory within this repository.
+For detailed examples on how to use this module, please refer to the '[example](https://github.com/opsstation/terraform-digitalocean-monitoring/tree/master/_examples)'directory within this repository.

 ## Authors
 Your Name